Spring Arbor Township has two voting precincts with a total of 5,167 registered voters in the Township.

 HOW DO I GET AN ABSENT VOTER (AV) BALLOT?

 You may request an absentee (AV) ballot by calling the Township office (517-750-2800).
 An application will be mailed to you or you may stop by and pick it up.
-To qualify for an AV ballot, you must meet one of the following requirements:

 HOW CAN I BECOME AN ELECTION WORKER?